FluxChat/.github/profile/README.md

 If you prefer using the command-line interface, we recommend using the [FluxChat Python client](https://github.com/FluxChat/fluxchat-py).
 On the other hand, if you prefer a web-based interface for communication, the [FluxChat TypeScript client](https://github.com/FluxChat/fluxchat-ts) is the ideal choice.

-See [Python wiki](https://github.com/FluxChat/fluxchat-py/wiki) and [TypeScript wiki](https://github.com/FluxChat/fluxchat-ts/wiki) for more details.
+See [Python wiki](https://github.com/FluxChat/fluxchat-py/wiki) and [TypeScript wiki](https://github.com/FluxChat/fluxchat-ts/wiki) for more details about Installation, Configuration, used Network protocol and much more.

 ## Motivation